-• To ensure the conduct of fair, effective and open proceedings in accordance with the Statute and other relevant legal instruments, and in so doing to safeguard the rights of all parties.
+To ensure the conduct of fair, effective and open proceedings in accordance with the Statute and other relevant legal instruments, and in so doing to safeguard the rights of all parties.

 Expected accomplishments Indicators of achievement Properly operating proceedings.
-Well-organized proceedings with no undue delays.
-Transparent and accessible proceedings conducted without prejudice to the rights of any of the parties.
-Effective management of and support for the legal and administrative work of Chambers.
-Effective allocation of staff based on the needs of Chambers.
-Proper functioning of the judicial support systems necessary for the operation of the Court.
+Well-organized proceedings with no undue delays.Transparent and accessible proceedings conducted without prejudice to the rights of any of the parties.
+Effective management of and support for the legal and administrative work of Chambers. • Proper functioning of the judicial support systems necessary for the operation of the Court.